amehlhase316/ser321examples/Serialization/ProtocolBuffers/README.md

 You have two Clients one Python and one Java both using the Protobuf protocol and both can communicate with the server

-Both clients run per default on host localhost, port 9099 and fil edata.json -- all these can be changed Run Java:
+Both clients run per default on host localhost, port 9099 and file data.json -- all these can be changed Run Java:
 	runClient
 Run Python: